mozilla/quality.mozilla.org/plugins/restrict-categories/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 2.5 =
+Bug fix for saving with pagination

 = 2.4 =
 Added pagination controls for Roles and Users.
 Customize number displayed using the Screen Options tab.